alvinj/MultiPatternFileFind/README.md

-                           regex patterns must match the full line -b, --before [before] (the number of lines BEFORE the search pattern to print, like 1 or 2) -a, --after [after]   (the number of lines AFTER the search pattern to print, like 1 or 2)
+                           regex patterns must match the full line -b, --before [before] (the number of lines BEFORE the search pattern to print, like 1 or 2) -a, --after [after]   (the number of lines AFTER the search pattern to print, like 1 or 2) -o, --or                 use ‘or’ approach to match *any* pattern instead of *all* patterns
 ````

 Here’s an example command: